Ilse Koch: Sentence reduction and controversy

-Following Koch's conviction at Dachau, her sentence was subjected to various levels of mandatory judicial review, before going to Gen. Lucius D. Clay, the interim military governor of the American Zone in Germany, for final approval.
+Following Koch's conviction at Dachau, her sentence was subjected to various levels of mandatory judicial review, before going to General Lucius D. Clay, the interim military governor of the American Zone in Germany, for final approval.
 First to review Koch's case were two lawyers in the office of the Deputy Judge Advocate for War Crimes, Harold Kuhn and Richard Schneider.
 They concluded that "in spite of the extravagant statements made in the newspapers, the record contains little convincing evidence against the accused ...
 In regard to the widely publicized charges that she ordered inmates killed for their tattooed skin, the record is especially silent."
 They found key testimony given against Koch to be "based on presumption and of doubtful veracity."
 Though Koch was shown to have beaten a few inmates, "no deaths or serious injuries are shown to have resulted."
 The War Crimes Review Board, a separate advisory body made up of military and civilian lawyers, conducted its own review, and similarly concluded that there was no reliable evidence that she had prisoners killed, "nor is there any evidence in this record of any kind that she at any time ever ordered any article made of human skin."

-Upon receiving the reports of the War Crimes Review Board and his legal staff, and after reviewing the trial record himself, Judge Advocate Col. J.L.
+Upon receiving the reports of the War Crimes Review Board and his legal staff, and after reviewing the trial record himself, Judge Advocate Colonel J.L.
 Harbaugh noted, "I can't see anything on which we honestly can hold the accused.
 There is no question but that she was tried in the newspapers, and suffered both before and during her trial from her unique position as the only woman at the camp."
 Harbaugh labelled her sentence "excessive" and recommended that General Clay reduce her sentence to four years.
 Heeding the recommendations of the U.S. Army's judicial branch, Clay reduced the sentence on 8 June 1948, on the grounds that "there was no convincing evidence that she had selected inmates for extermination in order to secure tattooed skins, or that she possessed any articles made of human skin".

 However, Clay also suggested that Koch could be tried under West German law: "I hold no sympathy for Ilse Koch.
 She was a woman of depraved character and ill repute.
 She had done many things reprehensible and punishable, undoubtedly, under German law.
 We were not trying her for those things.
 We were trying her as a war criminal on specific charges."

 The reduction of Koch's sentence to four years resulted in an uproar when it was made public on 16 September 1948, but Clay stood firm by his decision.
 Years later, Clay stated: